jbranchmaster/upgraded-engine/README.md

 ## Things that are OKAY
  - You may not be able to cook certain recipies how much every you try.
+In such cases, look for any varations that suit the recipe or consider learning from soneone who cooks that well.

 ## Improvements